svpv/zpkglist/README.md

 magic 0x184D2A55 | size = 16 | total uncompressed size | buf1 size | jbuf size
    (4 bytes)     | (4 bytes) |        (8 bytes)        | (4 bytes) | (4 bytes)
 ```
-The `total uncompressed size` field allows the following fast check to be
+The `total uncompressed size` is the size of the original uncompressed data.
-performed by APT: if the size has changed, there is no need to calculate
+This field allows the following check to be performed by APT-RPM: if the size
-the MD5 checksum of the data.
-The last two fields assist optimal memory
+has changed, there is no need to calculate the MD5 checksum of the data.
-allocation in the decoder (see below).
+The last two fields assist optimal memory allocation in the decoder (see below).

 ### The dictionary frame
 ```